vladislavpyatnitskiy/vladislavpyatnitskiy/README.md

 ### Hello everyone,

-### Here you can see my personal workings and findings on R programming that are useful in finance 🏦
-### I am currently developing scripts for time series analysis and derivative pricing sections 💹
+Here you can see my personal workings and findings on R programming that are useful in finance 🏦 My programming philosophy is to make precise and optimal script which is easy to apply ⚙️ I am currently developing scripts for time series analysis, derivative pricing and portfolio sections 💹

 <!--
 **vladislavpyatnitskiy/vladislavpyatnitskiy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.